Tailored minimal reservoir computing: on the bidirectional connection between nonlinearities in the reservoir and in data: Conclusion

 While we restricted ourselves to even numerators to avoid imaginary-valued reservoir states, the idea of studying imaginary reservoir states presents a compelling direction for future research.

-Through extensive experiments, we found that short-term forecasting performance is maximized when the nonlinearity in the reservoir model matches the nonlinearity of the input data.
-In other words, the best predictions occur at a tuned ``nonlinearity match'' between data and model, whereas mismatches, by using a reservoir that is too linear or too nonlinear relative to the data, consistently degrade performance.
-This confirms our core hypothesis and directly demonstrates that an optimally tailored reservoir yields superior results.
+Through extensive experiments, we found that short-term forecasting performance is maximized when the nonlinearity in the minimal RC model matches the nonlinearity of the input data.
+In other words, the best predictions occur at a tuned `nonlinearity match' between data and model, whereas mismatches, by using a model that is too linear or too nonlinear relative to the data, consistently degrade performance.
+This confirms our core hypothesis and directly demonstrates that optimally tailored reservoir states yield superior results.

+Our work strongly corroborates the `Catch-22'\footnote{To fully appreciate the depth of this term, we wholeheartedly recommend the novel ``Catch-22'' by Joseph Heller.} described by \textcite{Zhang2023}.
+Specifically, their results show that NGRCs perform well only when the exact governing terms of the system are known; but if those are known, there is no need for a machine learning model.
+We observe the same pattern using minimal RCs.
+The best performance is achieved when the nonlinearity of the model matches the nonlinearity of the data.
+This represents a limitation of such models and emphasizes the importance of developing reliable methods for inferring the underlying system structure directly from data.
+Conversely, these results support the idea that the success of classical RCs lies in their ample spectrum of nonlinearities.

-Importantly, we observed that for systems with multiple nonlinearities, it is often the smallest nonlinearity in the data that dominates prediction performance.
-This insight enables us to use our framework in reverse: by sweeping through reservoir nonlinearities and observing the resulting performance, we were able to estimate the minimal nonlinearity present in a given time series.
-Applying this method to both synthetic and real-world financial datasets, we demonstrated its practical utility in identifying underlying nonlinear structure.
+However, importantly, we also observed that for systems with multiple nonlinearities, it is often the smallest nonlinearity in the data that dominates prediction performance.
+This insight enables us to use our framework in reverse: By sweeping through model nonlinearities and observing the resulting performance, we were able to estimate the minimal nonlinearity present in a given time series.
+While we were not able to observe effectiveness across all datasets studied, applying this method to both synthetic and real-world financial data demonstrated its practical value in uncovering underlying nonlinear structures.

+Interestingly, when applying SINDy with a restricted fractional library, we were able to identify governing equations that reproduce the characteristic butterfly-shaped Lorenz attractor using nonlinearities significantly smaller than two, suggesting that simpler functional forms can approximate complex dynamics under certain conditions.

 Finally, we transferred our findings to classical RC architectures and demonstrated that incorporating fractional, generalized reservoir states leads to an improvement in predictive performance.
 This has direct implications for physical RC platforms, where increasing the number of reservoir nodes may not be feasible due to hardware or economic constraints.
 By enhancing the expressiveness of the reservoir through non-integer polynomial transformations—--rather than scaling the system size--—we enable a more compact yet powerful representation of the input dynamics.
 This approach offers a structured way to increase the abilities of physical reservoirs without increasing their structural complexity, making it a viable strategy for high-performance prediction in embedded or resource-constrained environments.